Problem Solving Systems

 Why is this important?
 Multiple technology stacks is a fact of life.
 Different enterprises will implement different technology stacks internally.
 But in order to exchange information effectively, information from one technology stack needs to be converted to some neutral standard or into some other technology stack in order to exchange information effectively and not create an integration hairball.

 To make something like "algorithmic regulation" work, either: (a) everyone needs to convert to exactly the same technology stack internally within their enterprise or, (b) reliable conversion between different technology stacks needs to be created.
+Option "(a)" will not happen.

 Additional Information: